MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataverse.md

    ![Get data in Power BI Desktop.](media/common-data-service/get-data.png)

-3. Enter the server URL address of the data you want to load.
+3. Enter the Dataverse environment URL of the data you want to load.
+Use the format *\<yourenvironmentid>.crm.dynamics.com*.
+Be sure to remove the `https://` prefix and `/` suffix from the URL before entering the name in **Environment domain**.
+More information: [Finding your Dataverse environment URL](#finding-your-dataverse-environment-url)

    ![Server URL selection.](media/common-data-service/enter-url.png)

-   When the table is loaded in the Navigator dialog box, by default the columns in the table are reordered in alphabetical order by the column names.
-If you don't want the columns reordered, in the advanced settings enter **false** in **Reorder columns**.

-   Also when the table is loaded, by default if the table contains any picklist fields, a new column with the name of the picklist field with **_display** appended at the end of the name is added to the table.
-If you don't want the picklist field display column added, in the advanced settings enter **false** in **Add display column**.
+4. Select one of the following Data Connectivity mode options:

+   * **Import**: We recommend that you import data to Power BI wherever possible.
+With this mode, data is cached in the Power BI service and imported on a scheduled interval.
+   * **DirectQuery**: Connects directly to the data in Dataverse.
+Use this mode for real-time data retrieval.
+This mode can also more strictly enforce the Dataverse security model.
+More information: DirectQuery model guidance in Power BI Desktop.

    When you've finished filling in the information, select **OK**.

-4. If this attempt is the first time you're connecting to this site, select **Sign in** and input your credentials.
+5. If this attempt is the first time you're connecting to this site, select **Sign in** and input your credentials.
 Then select **Connect**.

    ![Sign in to this site.](media/common-data-service/sign-in.png)

-5. In **Navigator**, select the data you require, then either load or transform the data.
+6. In **Navigator**, select the data you require, then either load or transform the data.

    ![Load or transform from navigator.](media/common-data-service/navigator.png)